-Join Richard Harrington for an in-depth discussion in this video Remove distortion with Lens Correction, part of Up and Running with Photoshop Automation.
+Join Richard Harrington for an in-depth discussion in this video Remove distortion with Lens Correction, part of Photoshop: Automation.

 Inherently all images have distortion caused by the camera lens.…It can be chromatic aberration or a slight…bending at the edges due to a wide-angle lens.…Fortunately, Photoshop keeps an extensive database that it shares with…Light Room and Adobe Camera Raw to process these images.…And remove some of the imperfections that are inherent and essentially all lenses.…These are built by specific profiles for specific…cameras and lens combinations, and when you apply…them, it's surprising how much better the image looks.…